ora-io/docs/resources/glossary.md

 ### Trustless

-Able to trust without relying on third-party.
+Able to be trusted without relying on a third party.

 ### TypeScript

-A Strongly-typed JavaScript.
+A strongly-typed JavaScript.

 ### Validity

-Refers to correctness of computation.
+Refers to the correctness of computation.

 ### Validity Proof